Changers/Sample-Android-SDK/README.md

 ### 2.1.
 Initialization

 You need to initialize the SDK before launching the Web App.
-We recommend doing this at your Application.
+We recommend doing this in your Application class.

 ```kotlin
     class App : android.app.Application() {